RajeevRanjan5642/credit_card_fraud_detection/README.md

         virtualenv venv

 </ul>
-📝 : venv is name of virtual environment. we can give any name which we want.<br>
+📌 venv is name of virtual environment. we can give any name which we want.<br><br>

 II.
 Activate the Virtual Environment: